You may have heard about website accessibility and the need to make platforms across the internet accessible to reach variously abled communities.

-Powerpoints are essentially slide shows, and as such, rely heavily on visuals, including text, images, and videos, to get messaging across to viewers.
-The only problem is- what if your audience includes, as it likely does, people with visual, hearing, motor, or other disabilities?
+Powerpoints are slide shows and, as such, rely heavily on visuals, including text, images, and videos, to get messaging across to viewers.
+One problem–what if your audience includes, as it likely does, people with visual, hearing, motor, or other disabilities?

-Here’s how someone with differently-abled might experience a company PowerPoint presentation:
+Here’s how someone with a disability might be able to experience a company PowerPoint presentation:

 According to the W3C, an accessible PowerPoint presentation would include the following:

-•Captions!
-Any video, music, or type of audio should be accompanied by captions
+Captions!
+Captions should accompany any video, music, or type of audio

 How can an Excel spreadsheet meet accessibility standards?
 Well, it might be easier than you thought.
 Keep the following in mind: